JamesVanstone/Project-1---Diversity-and-Inclusion/README.md

 The purpose of this project is to create a easy to use mobile-first website to inform the users of the definition and importance of Diversity and Inclusivity, and some of the legal requirements of them by the government.

 ### Target Audience
 The target audience consists of two groups of users.
-People looking for information to educate themselves on basic information, and people looking for more in-depth information.
+People looking for information to educate themselves on basic facts about diversity and inclusion, and people looking for more in-depth information.

 ## User Stories